DBiukRosic/Korisnicka-sucelja/class-projects/class-project-2/README.md

-# [Class Project Title]
+# Class Project 2: User personas and information architecture

-Provide a short description of your results, if applicable.
+PDF file containing User Personas made in Figma and PNG of a sitemap made in Excalidraw.